 Beta males are the prototypical “nice guy”: passive, non-assertive, follower, etc. They might be content with this role in some ways.
 However, never being at the top at work, in sports, and with women, can be frustrating.

 However, what many Beta Males forget is that pretty much everybody is “nice.”
-Being “nice” is great, but if nice is all you have going for you then, you pretty much come across as boring and lacking confidence.
+Being “nice” is great, but if nice is all you have going for you then, you come across as boring and lacking confidence.
 Neither of those traits are attractive, and neither are qualities that great leaders have.